phetdam/c-npy-demo/c_numpy_demo/data/README.rst

 Data files
 ----------

 Both data files contain options data pulled from CME Group's website.
-The listed options contracts are 2EH21, the two-year mid-curve Eurodollar option
+Brief descriptions are below.

 edo_ntm_data.csv
    Contains data on Eurodollar options that are close to the at-the-money point,